andrewmcdan/Survival-Guide/book/part-09-power-light-and-electronics/02-charging-and-generation.md

 - Prioritize cold chain (fridge/freezer) and critical medical devices; cycle loads to keep average power low.
 - Extension cords: Heavy‑gauge outdoor cords; fully uncoil to avoid heat; keep connections off wet ground.

+Appliance inrush and duty cycle
+- Many compressors (fridges/freezers) draw 5–10× their running current for a fraction of a second at startup.
+Size generators/inverters with headroom or stagger starts to avoid trips.
+- A fridge often runs only 20–40% of the time.
+Short generator runs (e.g., 1–2 h every 4–6 h with doors closed) can maintain safe temps with less fuel—confirm with a thermometer.

 Backfeed warning
 - Do not backfeed a home via dryer outlets or improvised cords; it endangers line workers and can start fires.
 Use a transfer switch installed by a professional.

+Electronics and generator quality
+- Sensitive electronics prefer clean power.
+Inverter‑type generators typically have low total harmonic distortion (THD) and are gentler on chargers.
+Add surge protection and avoid cheap, unregulated inverters for laptops/medical gear.

+Measure, don’t guess
+- A plug‑in power meter helps you learn real running watts and inrush behavior of devices.
+Measure before an outage and keep a card with typical draws for prioritization.

 ☑️ Checklist — Charging Plan
 - Prioritize critical devices; schedule charge windows